MR

 • Employee profit-sharing plan payment

-On the other hand, the CRA will pay you back if your employer deducts an excess amount from your paycheques toward tax payment.
+On the other hand, the CRA will pay you back if your employer deducts an excess amount from your paycheques toward tax payments.

 What are the Consequences of Not Filing Line 10100 Tax Return?